 - leaking from the stomach at the operation site

-- stomach acid leaking into your esophagus, causing scarring, narrowing, or constriction (stricture)
+- stomach acid leaking into your esophagus, which causes

-- small bowel blockage
+- a blockage of the small bowel

 - vitamin deficiency